henrikbeck95/example_mdbook/README.md

     1. Format your `./src/SUMMARY.md` file according to your needs.
     1. Configure your book using the `./book.toml` file.
     1. Customize your theme.
-    1. The generated content files are stored at `./book/` directory folder path.
+    1. The generated content files are stored at `./dist/` directory folder path.

 ## Setup

+### Development

 - Generate documentation
     > $ `mdbook build`